No Bill Of Rights No Deal

 The Global Context of Human Rights

 The demand for a bill of rights is part of a broader global movement to protect human rights.
-The Universal Declaration of Human Rights, adopted by the United Nations in 1948, sets forth a common standard of achievement for all peoples and all nations.
+Consider this: the Universal Declaration of Human Rights, adopted by the United Nations in 1948, sets forth a common standard of achievement for all peoples and all nations.
 It recognizes a wide range of civil, political, economic, social, and cultural rights.

 The Universal Declaration of Human Rights has served as a foundation for numerous international treaties and conventions that protect human rights.
 These include the International Covenant on Civil and Political Rights, the International Covenant on Economic, Social and Cultural Rights, and the Convention on the Elimination of All Forms of Discrimination Against Women.